cubist-labs/CubeSigner-TypeScript-SDK/examples/cardano/README.md

 # Cardano example

-This example shows how to creaet a cardano wallet.
+This example shows how to create a cardano wallet.

 ## Logging into CubeSigner